Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation: Experimental setup

 \section{Experimental setup}

 Figure \ref{fig:tsexplorer_poc_study_block_diagram} provides an overview of the experimental setup.
 Twelve annotators (five female), consisting of three experts and three non‑experts for each dataset (IMA and SER; see Section \ref{subsec_data}), participated in the study.
-During the annotation process of the present study, annotators labeled data as if no prior labels existed, even though both datasets contain original labels (described in Section \ref{subsec_data}).
+During the annotation process of the present study, annotators labeled data as if no prior labels existed, even though both datasets contained original labels (described in Section \ref{subsec_data}).
 Each annotator used all three sample selection methods (RND, FAFT, and 2DV), which were presented in a randomized order (Section \ref{subsec_data_annotation}).
 After the annotation process, we performed a series of post‑annotation analyses (Section \ref{subsec_post_annotation_experiments}) to compare the sample selection methods and determine the most optimal one.
 These analyses were primarily conducted using the labels obtained in the present study, while the original dataset labels were only used as external references (e.g. for label distribution comparisons and for obtaining reference performance levels).
+For all ML model training procedures, we used an NVIDIA Tesla V100 GPU to train our models, and the code was implemented using PyTorch version 2.5.0.